-- 66. Although Italy recognises the threat posed by Russian aggression, Rome's principal defence concerns focus across the Mediterranean.
-Italy's defence spending trends are slightly volatile, but still in decline, moving from \$26.6bn in 2013 to \$22.1bn in 2017 (NATO, 2017b).
-The Eurozone crisis has exposed significant structural economic weaknesses in the country, which have contributed to the decline in spending. - 67.
-A defence white paper and parallel defence plan were released by the Italian government in 2017 outlining goals to increase personnel, expand joint exercising, and upgrade equipment.
-Despite sector volatility, Italy retains a strong defence industry, remains an active member in NATO exercises, air-policing missions and operations while also leading the EU's Operation Sophia in the Mediterranean (IISS, 2018).
+- 67. Although Italy recognises the threat posed by Russian aggression, Rome's principal defence concerns focus across the Mediterranean.
+Italy's defence spending trends are slightly volatile, but still in decline, moving from USD 26.6 billion in 2013 to USD 25.78 billion in 2018 (NATO, 2018).
+The Eurozone crisis has exposed significant structural economic weaknesses in the country, which have contributed to the decline in spending. - 68.
+A defence white paper and a parallel defence plan were released by the Italian government in 2017 outlining goals to increase personnel, expand joint exercising, and upgrade equipment.
+Despite sector volatility, Italy retains a strong defence industry and remains an active member in NATO exercises, air-policing missions and operations while also leading the EU's Operation Sophia in the Mediterranean (IISS, 2018).
 As such, Italy is expected to maintain a line of continuity in defence as it is deepening involvement in key European defence projects and military operations (Marrone, 2018).